Peer Assisted Learning Support (PALS) Team

 - delivery and support of group study and test preparation sessions

 - facilitation of drop-in subject matter review sessions

-- subject-specific, small group or one-on-one tutoring
+- subject-specific, small group or one-to-one tutoring

 - assisting Student Affairs in the organization and delivery of webinars on time management, study skills, test preparation, etc.

-- Writing centre
+- Writing centre support